msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 ## Tear-down

-When you no longer need the tool, you can open the AWS CloudFormation console and delete the `serverlessrepo-aws-lambda-power-tuning` CloudFormation template.
+When you no longer need the tool, you can open the AWS CloudFormation console and delete the `serverlessrepo-aws-lambda-power-tuning` CloudFormation stack.

 ## Outcome